 When every player has chosen an action for a turn, the game determines in what order the Pokémon should move, according to the following rules (earlier rules on the list take precendence over later rules):

-- Switching Pokémon will always happen before any other action, unless an opponent used the move Pursuit, in which case the Pursuit user moves first and strikes the Pokémon that is about to switch out (dealing double the usual damage) before the switch happens.
+- Switching Pokémon will always happen before any other action, unless an opponent used the move Pursuit on the Pokémon being switched out, in which case the Pursuit user moves first and strikes the Pokémon (dealing double the usual damage) before the switch happens.

 - In a rotation battle, rotation happens after switching but before moves are used.
 The Pokémon that is rotated in can use a move (but not switch out) on the same turn the rotation happens.

 - Mega evolution happens after switching/rotation, just before any moves are executed.
-It does not affect turn order - that is, if a Pokémon's Speed is different upon Mega evolution, its new Speed only comes into effect the turn after the Mega evolution happens, since by the time the Mega evolution happens the turn order has already been determined.
+In the sixth-generation games, it does not affect turn order - that is, if a Pokémon's Speed is different upon Mega evolution, its new Speed only comes into effect the turn after the Mega evolution happens, since by the time the Mega evolution happens the turn order has already been determined.
+This is fixed in the seventh-generation games.

 - Pokémon that are using higher-priority moves move before Pokémon that are using lower-priority moves.